sagemath/sagewiki_to_gh-2022-10-10/days17.md

  * Amod Agashe (Sep.
 16)
  * Randy Heaton

+== Accomodations ==

-Accomodations: We've rented one large house, one condo, and all three rooms at the Lopez Lodge for the week of the conference.
+We've rented one large house, one condo, and all three rooms at the Lopez Lodge for the week of the conference.
 Here are links to info about the various places we'll be staying, along with who's staying in each room:

  * [[http://www.lopezvillageproperties.com/property_view.cfm?id=41|Lopez Village Manor]]
    * William Stein (king bed)